 Then came the car wreck, and the comedy.
 After recovering from a near fatal car wreck in 1999, Hall took a dare to get on a comedy stage and wound up being booked as a comedian for the next 15 years.
 “I never put down the guitar, or stopped singing and writing.
 It just went in a different direction.
 Comedy clubs are fun.
 You get great hotels, in great places, and I work from Wisconsin to the Bahamas.
 I still do them, though the music gigs seem to be taking over.”
 Hall says the one-on-one, direct communication learned in stand-up translates to his current music shows.
 “I love combining the two.
 Talking with and connecting with the crowd through stories and songs is the joy of the gig.”

 Hall’s love for singing his original songs was resurrected after opening a PBS Soundstage taping for Kenny Loggins and Jim Messina in 2016.
 “Hearing those guys play ‘House on Pooh Corner,’ ‘Watching the River Run,’ and ‘Danny’s Song’ took me back to watching them on Midnight Special with my parents when I was a kid.
 I realized I started as a Texas singer/songwriter/guitar player, and that’s how I will end.
 I just tell better stories now,” he says with a grin.
 Better stories indeed.
 Hall observes life’s mishaps with a twinkle in his eye, and hope.
 The result is an achingly fun musical journey sharing his hard-won, slightly skewed wisdom.
-“Beauty from Ashes,” his first studio album of original songs in 15 years is due June 2019.
-“I’m very happy with it and the amazing musicians who backed me.
-Collectively these guys are the most talented group of music makers I’ve ever worked with.”
+His latest and 5th studio album of original songs, “Beauty from Ashes,” was released in 2019 to critical acclaim.
+“I’m very happy with it and the amazing musicians who backed me.”